 In August 2014, we have expanded an existing commercial agreement with Priceline to strengthen our global partnership.
 In addition, we issued US\$500 million in aggregate principal amount of the 2019 Priceline Notes to Priceline Group Treasury Company B.V., an indirect wholly-owned subsidiary of Priceline, and granted Priceline a permission to acquire our shares in the open market over before August 2015, so that combined with shares issuable upon conversion of the 2019 Priceline Notes, Priceline may hold up to 10% of our outstanding shares.
 Upon subscription of the 2019 Priceline Notes, Priceline acquired the right to appoint an observer to our board of directors.
-In May 2015, December 2015 and September 2016, we issued US\$250 million in aggregate principal amount of the 2022 Priceline Notes, and US\$25 million in aggregate principal amount of the 2022 Priceline Notes, respectively, to the same subsidiary of Priceline for its additional investment in us.
+In May 2015, December 2015 and September 2016, we issued US\$250 million in aggregate principal amount of the 2020 Priceline Notes, US\$500 million in aggregate principal amount of the 2025 Priceline Notes, and US\$25 million in aggregate principal amount of the 2022 Priceline Notes, respectively, to the same subsidiary of Priceline for its additional investment in us.
 Immediately following issuance of the 2022 Priceline Notes in September 2016 and assuming full conversion of the convertible notes issued to Priceline according to their terms, Priceline will have beneficially owned securities representing approximately 8.89% of our outstanding shares based on the amendment to Schedule 13D filed by the subsidiary of Priceline on September 19, 2016.
-We have also extended permission to Priceline Group to increase its ownership in our company through the acquisition of ADSs in the open market so that, when combined with the shares issuable upon conversion of all of the Priceline notes, Priceline continues to be entitled to hold up to 15% of our outstanding shares (excluding shares that are beneficially owned by Priceline or its subsidiary due to any such entities' ownership or conversion of the 2025 Priceline Notes in December 2015, Hillhouse also subscribed for and was issued US\$500 million in aggregate principal amount of the 2025 Hillhouse Notes, in substantially the same terms as those issued to Priceline.
+We have also extended permission to Priceline Group to increase its ownership in our company through the acquisition of ADSs in the open market so that, when combined with the shares issuable upon conversion of all of the Priceline notes, Priceline continues to be entitled to hold up to 15% of our outstanding shares (excluding shares that are beneficially owned by Priceline or its subsidiary due to any such entities' ownership or conversion of the 2025 Priceline Notes).
+We and Priceline have continued the existing commercial partnership, whereby accommodations inventory is cross-promoted between the brands.
+Concurrently with our issuance of the 2025 Priceline Notes in December 2015, Hillhouse also subscribed for and was issued US\$500 million in aggregate principal amount of the 2025 Hillhouse Notes, in substantially the same terms as those issued to Priceline.